 * Significant at p < 0.05

-Result on Table 4 show the ANOVA analysis in the extent of level of adherence to safety procedures among health workers in general hospitals in Ebonyi State by level of education.
-Data show no significance difference on hand hygiene (p > 0.05) but significant difference exist in the level of personal protective equipment and injection(p < 0.05) and environmental control procedures (p < 0.05) among health workers in general hospitals in Ebonyi State by level of education.
+Results on Table 4 show the ANOVA analysis in the extent of level of adherence to safety procedures among health workers in general hospitals in Ebonyi State by level of education.
+Data show no significance difference on hand hygiene (p > 0.05) but significant difference exists in the level of personal protective equipment and injection(p < 0.05) and environmental control procedures (p < 0.05) among health workers in general hospitals in Ebonyi State by level of education.
 However, overall (F-val = 3.688, p = 0.013) suggest that significance difference exist.
 Hence, the hypothesis which stated that there is no significant difference in the level of adherence to safety procedures among health workers in general hospitals in Ebonyi State by level of education is rejected.
 Thus, there is no significant difference in the level of adherence to safety procedures among health workers in general hospitals in Ebonyi State by level of education (f-val=3.688, p=0.013)

 DISUSSION: Health workers in general hospitals in Ebonyi State had very high level of knowledge of safety procedure.
 This is expected based on the fact that safety procedure policy is indeed a good package designed to prevent the spread of Nosocomial infections and ensure safety of HCWs while at work.
-Hence, all the workers might has received training on the package, thereby worked in the same pace to prevent diseases.
+Hence, all the workers might have received training on the package, thereby worked in the same pace to prevent diseases.
 This finding is comparable with the result from some studies like Arinze Onyia, Ndu, Aguwa, Modebe , Nwamoh (2018) who noted that health care workers in tertiary healthcare facilities in Enugu State and found that knowledge of Safety procedures was high.
 Gulifeiya, Songul, Ozen and Cali (2021) who found that health workers from a hospital in Northern Cyprus had high level of knowledge towards standard precautions.
 Askarian, McLaws and Meylan (2007) who found high knowledge related to standard precautions among surgeons and physicians in university affiliated hospitals of Shiraz, Iran.
 This finding agrees with Humira, Asaf and Saima (2020) study which found that majority of the healthcare workers have good knowledge regarding standard precautions.
 This finding supported the finding of Study conducted by Baqi et al. (2009) which revealed that the majority government health care workers in hospital in Pakistan (91.6%) had high knowledge about standard isolation precautions of prevention of infection.
 The result of this study further showed that male health workers in general hospitals in Ebonyi State had low knowledge of safety procedures while female had moderate knowledge.
 This finding led credence to the study of Amoran and Onwube (2013) who reported high knowledge of Infection control and practice of standard precautions among healthcare workers in Northern Nigeria especially the female workers.
 Finding in this study agree with Asmr, Beza Engida, Bekelcho, Tsegaye and Aschale (2020) whose study indicated that male doctors and nurses at adult emergency room in Addis Ababa, Ethiopia had low knowledge of safety precaution while female had high knowledge.